Glenn Bryce: Professional and provincial career

+He had a two year spell at Edinburgh signing for them in 2016.

-Bryce resigned with old club Glasgow Warriors back in the Pro14 competition for the 2018–19 season.
+Bryce re-signed with old club Glasgow Warriors back in the Pro14 competition for the 2018–19 season.
 He extended his contract with the club from the 2019–20 season.

 On 31 December 2020, Bryce left Glasgow to travel to the United States to sign with the LA Giltinis in the Major League Rugby competition.

+He played for Stirling Wolves in the Super 6 competition winning the 2023 Super Series Championship.

+In 2025-26 season he was appointed captain of the now amateur provincial Caledonia Reds side to play in the Amateur Scottish Inter-District Championship.

+International career

+Called up to the Scotland U20 side in 2010, he played for Scotland U20s again in 2011, playing in all of Scotland's five matches of the junior world cup.